ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 >    - 3.2 [Prototyping](#prototyping)
 > 4. [Funding](#funding)

----

 <a name="backlog"></a>
-## 1. Setting Up A Backlog
+## 1. Setting up a Backlog

-A crucial part of your game's development is the backlog.
+A crucial part of your game's development is the **backlog**.
 It serves as an important project management framework, housing all the design documents, all the tasks that need to be done, and a project timeline with milestones and due dates.

 Since you are about to create important design documents, it makes sense to set up the backlog early.
 To begin with, you really only need to *create a dedicated space for your game project, with the ability to add documents and tasks as you go along* (you should start by integrating the game concept you created in the previous phase).
 Many of the tasks will come directly from the game design document created in the next step, and can be written as a list of features to be implemented.
 Of course, you may also want to create task lists for administrative work, etc.